 If so, podcasting can still be a useful way of marketing your business.
 Instead of starting your own podcast, look for podcasts whose hosts interview business owners in your industry.
 Contact them offering to be a guest on their shows.

 Not everyone will necessarily take you up on this offer.
 If your business is new and small, those who run popular podcasts might feel your brand isn’t big enough to justify representing it on their platform just yet.

 However, you may be surprised to discover how many other podcasters will enthusiastically invite you to appear on their shows.
+It may even help them with digital marketing, too.
 After all, they also need to consistently generate new episodes and content.
 They rely on new guests to help them do so.

-This isn’t a marketing strategy that all businesses will be able to employ.
+Technology is a critical part of an effective digital marketing strategy.
+However, tech isn’t a digital marketing strategy that all businesses will be able to employ.
 It requires a certain financial investment that may be outside the budget of many.

 However, if you can afford it, strongly consider hiring developers to create apps and digital experiences/content for your brand.
 You should also consider working with them to create digital content that uses innovative tech to make a stronger impression on customers and users.

 For example, brands like Home Depot, Ikea, Sephora, and numerous others have worked with developers to release apps and products that use augmented reality, a tech that involves inserting virtual elements into the “real world” as seen through the screen of a smartphone, tablet, or AR glasses.